-Cruise ship aren’t just all about laying around and getting a tan these days.
+Cruise ships aren’t just all about laying around and getting a tan these days.
 You can also get healthier.
 Seminars in the spa and fitness areas can give you advice on how to achieve whole-body wellness, including stress reduction, meditation, and more.
 They are usually free to attend, but keep in mind that you might try to be sold something as well.

 Cruises offer perfect views of sunrises and sunsets